Cheng Xiao

-Cheng Xiao (程潇; Korean: 성소, born July 15, 1998) is a Chinese singer, dancer and actress.
-Cheng Xiao made her debut as a member of the South Korean-Chinese girl group WJSN in 2016.
-In early-2018, she began her solo activities in China and took a hiatus from the group since then.
+Cheng Xiao (程潇; Korean: 성소, born July 15, 1998) is a Chinese singer, dancer, and actress.
+She made her debut as a member of the South Korean girl group WJSN in 2016.
+In early 2018, she began her solo activities in China and took a hiatus from the group since then.
 After a five-year hiatus from WJSN, she left the group in March 2023.
+As an actress, she is best known for her role as Tong Yao in Falling into Your Smile (2021).

 Early life

 Cheng was born on July 15, 1998, in Nanshan District, Shenzhen, Guangdong.
 She has a younger sister, Cheng Chen (程晨).
 Cheng studied in Shenzhen Art School, and graduated from School of Performing Arts Seoul in 2016, where she studied under the Department of Practical Dance.

 Career

-2015–2017: Debut with WJSN
+2015–2016: Debut with WJSN

 On December 10, 2015, Cheng was revealed as one of the members of WJSN's Wonder Unit.
 On December 21, she released a Christmas cover of "All I Want For Christmas Is You" by Mariah Carey with WJSN through JuseTV's YouTube Channel.

 Cheng debuted with WJSN on February 25, 2016, with the release of their debut mini album Would You Like?, including the title tracks "Mo Mo Mo" and "Catch Me".

-In August 2016, Cheng, together with fellow group mates Exy, SeolA, Soobin, Eunseo, Yeoreum, and Dayoung, teamed up with label mate Monsta X to form the unit Y-Teen, a project unit group that will be promoting as CF models for KT's phone fare service.
+In August 2016, Cheng, together with fellow group mates Exy, SeolA, Soobin, Eunseo, Yeoreum, and Dayoung, teamed up with label mate Monsta X to form the unit Y-Teen, a project unit group that promoted as CF models for KT's phone fare service.

 On September 14, she was proclaimed winner of Pitch King, and on September 15, she won gold for the rhythmic gymnastics segment during the Idol Star Athletics Championships XII.